JCSDA/jedi-docs/docs/inside/jedi-components/saber/SABER_intro.rst

   \textbf{B} = \textbf{TVK} \boldsymbol{\Sigma} \textbf{C} \boldsymbol{\Sigma} \textbf{K}^T \textbf{V}^T \textbf{T}^T

-In the SABER model, **C** is called the central block, which will be present in all block chains.
+In SABER, the central block **C** will be present in all block chains (even if it is simply the identity matrix).
 All the other matrices are referred to as outer blocks, and their transposes are called adjoints (AD).

 In the calculation of the analysis increment (see Eq. :eq:`eq-inc`), **B** is applied at the front of the expression for the increment vector.
 In the block chain model, this matrix multiplication is implemented as the application, from left to right, of the series of blocks in Eq. :eq:`eq-modelB`.
 So, first the adjoints of the outer blocks are applied in reverse order.
-Then, the central block, which is considered to be auto-adjoint, is applied.
+Next, the central block, which is considered to be auto-adjoint, is applied.
 Then, the direct outer blocks are applied in forward order (indicated as TL: tangent linear):

 .. image:: fig/figure_saber_blocks_2.jpg
    :align: center